 Stryker Hip Replacement Lawsuits

-As of October 2022, there were 581 Stryker hip replacement lawsuits federal court and many more in state courts.
-Stryker agreed to a confidential settlement of lawsuits over its LFIT V40 Femoral Head in 2018.
-The company paid $2 billion in 2014 to settle Rejuvenate and ABG II hip lawsuits.
-Now, attorneys are investigating complications related to the company’s Tritanium Acetabular Shells.
+As of March 2023, there were 344 active Stryker hip replacement lawsuits.
+Stryker agreed to a confidential LFIT V40 Femoral Head settlement in 2018.
+It paid $2 billion in 2014 to settle Rejuvenate and ABG II hip lawsuits.
+Attorneys are now investigating complications with its Tritanium Acetabular Shells.

 See If You Qualify for a Hip Replacement Lawsuit